Education Reimagined, One Success at a Time: The Hawkins Model© – The First Twenty Pages

 Teaching to Academic Standards

-Although teachers will still be required to teach to academic standards—and in acknowledgment of the millions of children who are not keeping pace and meeting the expectations identified in those standards—we will disregard what we believe to be the arbitrary schedules and timetables embedded in a given state’s academic standards.
+Although teachers will still be required to teach to academic standards—and in acknowledgment of the millions of children who are not keeping pace and meeting the expectations identified in those standards—we will disregard what we believe to be the arbitrary schedules and timetables embedded in those standards.
 If we move students along as a class, all with the same expectations, it will be too fast for many kids, and too slow for others.
 Usually there are many more of the latter than there are of the former.
 No one wins in such situations.

 No longer will we have two semesters to prepare kindergarten students for first grade.
-We will have twelve semesters to prepare them for middle school, six additional semesters to prepare them for high school, and another eight semesters to prepare them for graduation.
-As we will say, repeatedly, learning is the only thing that counts and the only thing that should be counted and, once a child learns, how long it took them becomes inconsequential.
+We will have twelve semesters to prepare them for middle school. six additional semesters to prepare them for high school, and another eight semesters to prepare them for graduation.
+As we will say, repeatedly,

 Convert Time from a Fixed Asset that Constrains to a Variable Asset